rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 #### Expected Results - test01

-The test registers the event and check for  the event call back.
+The test registers the event and check for  the event callback.

 Success Criteria